clarkadisney/clarkadisney.github.io/_posts/2021-03-22-mycorrhizae-quicktake.md

 ### Market Growth

-My guesstimate: the market will continue to grow for reasons including end-consumer demand, greater awareness of and desire to remediate soil health, wider and more targeted availability, increased research supporting adoption at scale, and potentially -  financing via carbon tax credit generation.
+My guesstimate: the market will continue to grow for reasons including end-consumer demand, greater awareness of and desire to remediate soil health, wider and more targeted availability, increased research supporting adoption at scale, and potentially -  financing via carbon credit generation.

 ### Further Questions